Old Manali-'Dev Bhumi' - 'The Valley of the Gods'

 Here, on the southern slopes of the upper Kullu Valley, the faces of the people are clear, bright and happy.
 They smile easily and walk slowly.
 People are rarely in a rush and nearly all the ways you can walk are going up or down and steeply so.
 On the paths high up above the rushing river splitting the valley below, iridescent blue butterflies, exotic birds and green and yellow flocks of parrots flit amongst the trees and flowers.
 Aware of it or not, these people live in the Valley of the Gods as this place is called and the Gods are known for their happiness.
 Nonetheless, I remember Hari Das Baba once wrote, "Those who live in the Himalaya, do not notice it so much."
 It seems this is true of all of us in all ways and all the time, we quickly become used to everything; however, during my first year here in the Himalaya, I noticed all of it every day.

 The ancient name of the Kullu Valley was ‘Kulant Peeth’.
-It means- ‘the end of the habitable world’.
-It rises steeply up to the Rohtang Pass at approximately 14,000ft.
-When you cross the pass, one not only comes into Ladakh, Lahaul and Spiti, but into different geography and land- the culture of Tibet.
+It means- ‘the end of the habitable world.’
+The road rises steeply up to the Rohtang Pass at approximately 14,000ft.
+When you cross the pass, you not only come into Ladakh, Lahaul and Spiti, but into different geography, land and culture of Buddhist Tibet.
 Not only is the climate and landscape very different on each side of the Rohtang pass, but the look of the people on the Tibetan side of the pass at the head of the Kullu valley, is very different from those on India side of the pass although both sides of the pass are now part of modern-day India).

 On the Tibetan side, the faces of the people are broader and their bone structure larger.
 Their eyes are flavored with a Tibetan/Chinese/Mongolian shape and they are primarily Buddhists instead of Hindus.
 The 'end of the habitable world', referred to the distinction between the weather, land, religion and cultural differences found on either side and of course the 'End of the Habitable World' would be meaningful to those on either side of the pass, but, I believe it arose out of India India, which saw 'the lack of civilization' on the Tibetan plateau when compared with that of the plains of India which were considered 'habitable' and the more easy to live in.
 This becomes all the more obvious when one drives over the pass and onto the high, desert like Himalayan plateau of Ladakh and Tibet.
 Either way, the 'End of the Habitable World' is a name that finds clear definitions here.